Mikoyan-Gurevich MiG-15 (МиГ-15) Fagot/Midget

 Built by Mikoyan-Gurevich MiG-15 (МиГ-15) was developed by Artem Mikoyan and Mikhail Gurevich.
 First flight December 30, 1947.
 This aircraft had a K-1 ejection seat, with a 37mm shell beneth the pilot's seat to eject him from the aircraft.
 The MiG-15 had a World War II era gunsite.
 The MiG-15bis model had air breaks.
 The MiG-15 also served as the starting point for development of the MiG-17.

-One of the first successful swept-wing jet fighters, and it achieved fame during the Korean War over North Korea.
+One of the first successful swept-wing jet fighters, that achieved fame during the Korean War flying over North Korea.

-The MiG-15 was codenamed "Fagot" by NATO and the USAF.
+The MiG-15 was codenamed "Fagot" by NATO and the U. S. Air Force (USAF).

 The MiG-15UTI two seat trainer version was code named "Midget".

-The MiG-15 is believed to have been the most widely produced jet aircraft ever made, with over 12,000 built and licensed built foreign production of roughly 6,000 more.
+The MiG-15 is believed to have been the most widely produced jet aircraft ever produced with over 12,000 built in the Soviet Union plus roughly 6,000 more licensed built foreign production.

 Engines 1 × Klimov VK-1 turbojet, 26.5 kN (5,950 lbs)